TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 ```

 <a id="kubelet-argument"></a>

 ### Set kubelet Custom Arguments { #kubelet-argument }
 A kubelet is a node agent that runs on all worker nodes.
 The kubelet receives input for many settings using command-line arguments.
 The kubelet custom arguments setting feature provided by NKS allows you to add arguments that are input at kubelet startup.
 You can set up kubelet custom arguments and apply them to your system as follows.

-* Enter your custom arguments in the `/etc/kubernetes/kubelet-user-args` file on the worker node in the form `KUBELET_USER_ARGS="custom arguments` ".
+* Enter your custom arguments in the `/etc/kubernetes/kubelet-user-args` file on the worker node in the form `KUBELET_USER_ARGS="custom arguments"`.
 * Run the `systemctl daemon-reload` command.
 * Run the `systemctl restart kubelet` command.
 * Determine whether the kubelet is working properly with the `systemctl status kubelet` command.